meteatamel/knative-tutorial/setup/README.md

 ./install-eventing
 ```

-## (Optional) Create Broker

-You probably need a Broker in the default namespace.
-You can follow instructions
+You probably need a Broker in the default namespace with Knative Eventing.
-in [Broker Creation](../docs/brokercreation.md) page to do that.
+You can follow instructions in [Broker Creation](../docs/brokercreation.md) page to do that.

-## (Optional) Install Knative with GCP
+## Install Knative GCP

 If you intend to read Google Cloud events, install [Knative GCP](https://github.com/google/knative-gcp) components.